Aantrreksh/sql-query/sqlref/sql_functions.md

 {: #concat_ws}

 concat_ws(sep, [str | array(str)]+)
-:   Returns the concatenation of the strings separated by `sep`.
+:   Returns the concatenation of the strings that are separated by `sep`.

 :   **Example of an SQL function usage fragment**